Jet Lag IV Therapy

 - Mood swings

 - Difficulty getting to sleep or staying asleep

 - Digestive changes

 How Business Travelers Can Overcome Jet Lag Quickly

-Overcome jet lag quickly.
+Overcome jet lag quickly with jet lag IV therapy.
 Ideally, planning to arrive in Denver a day or two in advance will give you some buffer to work with.
-This extra time can help absorb any travel delays as well as provide the opportunity to start getting accustomed to the new timezone.
+This extra time can help absorb any travel delays as well as provide the opportunity to start getting accustomed to the new time zone.
 Unfortunately, this isn’t always an option for everyone.

 Overcoming jet lag quickly takes some planning in advance of your trip.
 While it may not be possible to prevent jet lag, you can certainly reduce the severity and duration of symptoms.

 Adjust your bedtime: Move your usual bedtime an hour or two (depending on where you are going) a couple of days before your trip.
 This will help you adjust to the time in your destination faster.